deenadat/qldb-blog/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute this app.

-The steps to deploy this CDK app into your account are:
+The steps to deploy this CDK app into your account are listed below, which first create the Lambda codes required for the CDK Custom Resource which creating table and populating data in QLDB ledger then compile the CDK codes and deploy into target AWS account.

 ## Steps

+ * `$ npm lib/handler`
+ * `$ npm install`
+ * `$ npm run publish`
+ * `$ cd ../..`
  * `$ npm install`
  * `$ npm run install`
  * `$ cdk deploy QldbBlogStack`